jobbrIO/docs/use/restApi.md

 ## Limitations

 ### Authentication
 Currently there is no authentication middleware available and the API should therefore not be exposed to the public.
-However this feature is planned for future
+However this feature is planned in the future